TrackerControl/PlatformControl/README.md

 - our dataset of iOS tracker libraries: <https://github.com/OxfordHCC/platformcontrol-analysis/blob/main/data/ios_signatures.json>
 - our database of tracking domains, and the networks of companies and the jurisdictions behind: https://github.com/OxfordHCC/tracker-control-android/blob/master/app/src/main/assets/xray-blacklist.json

+## Ready-to-use analysis with TrackerControl

+As a sub project of PlatformControl, TrackerControl is an indepedent and somewhat popular Android app to privacy analysis and control.
+It contains some of the core analysis functionality of PlatformControl (though by far not all of it), conducting both network traffic and tracker library analysis.

+You can find TrackerControl at <https://github.com/OxfordHCC/tracker-control-android>.

 ## Citation

 If you use this project as part of your academic studies, please kindly cite the below articles: